 The EU-Germany and Greenland Shrimp and fish survey have revealed a slightly increasing biomass of golden redfish from 2005 to 2015.

 Updated indices in the Greenland shrimp and fish survey (until 2019) and the EU-Germany survey (until 2016) has indicated that the biomass remains near the 2015 level.
+Overall it seems likely that an immigration event occurred about a decade ago and the stock is currently based on old individuals with a lag of new commercial size YC.
 It can therefore be assumed that the biomass is still far below the 1980s level.
-Both the EU-Germany survey and the Greenland Shrimp and Fish survey indicates poor recruitment during the past two decades.
-In the Greenland shrimp and fish survey, virtually no new incoming year classes have been observed during the recent decade in West Greenland and East Greenland nor in the inshore trawl survey.
+Furthermore, the size of the commercial catches provided by Germany from the historic fishery in 1960-1975 indicate that a significant proportion of the historic stock was Golden redfish.
+The EU-Germany survey and the Greenland Shrimp and Fish survey indicates poor recruitment during the two decades prior to 2020.
+The new good recruitment in 2020-2021 will have to be assigned to a species level before it is known whether or not they are golden redfish.
+Since annual growth is about 4 cm/year it will take several years to reach commercial interesting sizes.

-Demersal deep-sea redfish
+Deep-sea redfish

 The Greenland-Japan survey indicate that the biomass decreased from 1987 to 1995.
 The Greenland deep survey and the Greenland Shrimp and fish survey both indicated that the biomass remained low until 2007.
-Both the Greenland deep-sea survey and the Greenland shrimp and fish survey agree that the biomass of deep-sea redfish increased from 2008 to 2013/2017, but the biomass indices have decreased in the recent 4-7 years.
-Both the EU-Germany survey and the Greenland Shrimp and Fish survey indicate poor recruitment during the past two decades.
-In the Greenland shrimp and fish survey, virtually no new incoming year classes have been observed during the recent decade (lack of 1-4 year old fish less than 20 cm since 2013) in West Greenland and East Greenland.
-Spawning female deep-sea redfish have been observed in the inshore trawl survey in division 1D in April and May.
+Both the Greenland deep-sea survey and the Greenland shrimp and fish survey agree that the biomass of deep-sea redfish increased from 2008 to 2013/2017, but the biomass indices have slowly decreased since then.
+Both the EU-Germany survey and the Greenland Shrimp and Fish survey indicate poor recruitment during the past two decades prior to 2020.
+In the Greenland shrimp and fish survey, virtually no new incoming year classes have been observed during the decade before 2020 (lack of 1-4 year old fish less than 20 cm since 2013-2020) in West Greenland and East Greenland.